Curriculum

 Musical Theatre

-Students with an emphasis in vocal music and students with an emphasis in acting, come together to learn how musical theatre is constructed, created, and performed.
+Students from all disciplines learn how musical theatre is constructed, created, and performed.
 Students will create an original musical performance and perform it at the showcase.

 2. Discipline-Specific Artistic Studies